MAGALA-RICHARD/apsimNGpy-documentations/doc/edit_by_path.rst

             params = model.inspect_model_parameters('Models.PMF.Cultivar', 'edit-added')

-Edit cultivar paramters, when it is not sowed
+Edit cultivar parameters, when it is not sowed

 .. code-block:: Python